thecarp/dactyl-keyboard/doc/tutorial-1d.md

 Because we have expanded a single convex hull all the way across Butty’s top (around all of our four groups), the same shape also intrudes on Butty’s inside.
-That is not a practical problem in this case, but printing that extra plastic would serve no purpose.
+That is not a fatal problem, but printing that extra plastic would serve no purpose.
 Let’s get rid of it by altering the properties of the outermost hull in our tweak, without altering the subordinate nodes.
 Add a setting for `chunk-size`:

 ```yaml
 tweaks: